An In-Depth Analysis of Visual Tracking with Siamese Neural Networks: Background

-Trackers conform to a specification of quality parameters during a period of time such as the robustness needed for tolerating changes and for preventing failure.
+\item[Uncertainty:] Trackers conform to a specification of quality parameters during a period of time such as the robustness needed for tolerating changes and for preventing failure.
 The description of tracking needs to be invariant to temporal changes of the scene, objects, camera and their relationships.
 For example, changes in object appearance need to be tolerated by the tracker.
 At this point, we have to distinguish vagueness and uncertainty.
 While vagueness refers to controllable risks of specified changes, uncertainty refers to risks of possible changes, i.e. a potential subset of changes is unspecified hence unknown to the tracker.
-An example is a tracker for arbitrary objects.
-Such trackers become important.
-Descriptions of arbitrary objects are therefore needed.
-Such descriptions should be sufficiently made time-invariant to meet application specific demands.